Nets Crush Warriors 129-88 in Russell’s Return to Brooklyn

 TIP-INS

 Warriors: Golden State finished 2-3 on its trip through the East. ...
-Jordan Poole scored 16 points.
+Kerr said he was happy for Warriors assistant Mike Brown, who will coach Nigeria's men's basketball team in the Olympics.

-Nets: Brooklyn has won four straight home games. ...
+Nets: Durant shared a hug and conversation with former teammate Stephen Curry after the game. ...
+Brooklyn has won four straight home games. ...
 The 31-point margin was the Nets' largest lead at home after three since they were ahead of Denver by 37 on Feb.
 7, 2009.

 HEARD IT THROUGH THE GRAPEVINE

-Nets coach Kenny Atkinson said he paid no attention to trade rumors, focusing only on coaching his players.
-Warriors coach Steve Kerr is just the opposite.
+Atkinson said he pays no attention to trade rumors, focusing only on coaching his players.
+Kerr is just the opposite.
 A former player and general manager, he thinks it's important in his role as coach to know what is being reported.

 “I’m an NBA fan as well as a coach.
 I want to know what’s going on around the league, so I read a lot of the stuff," Kerr said.
 “Given where we are as a team, things can affect our group.
 So I need to be up to date on what’s happening so that I can be aware of what our players are reading and what they’re seeing, because it’s not easy to go through the trade deadline as a player.
 I’ve been there before."